Yonathen/JavaSE17Developer/note/3-making-decisions.md

   }
   ```
 - `if` statements works only with boolean expression
-- Shortening code with pattern matching
+### Shortening code with pattern matching
   - Java 16 officially introduced pattern matching with if statements and instanceof operator
   - ***Pattern matching*** : is a technique of controlling program flow that only executes a section of code that meets certain criteria.
-    - Be careful to to confuse it with Java Pattern class or regular expression (regex)
+    - Be careful not to confuse it with Java Pattern class or regular expression (regex)
       - While regex can be used for filtering in pattern matching, they are unrelated concepts.
   - Pattern matching is a created to reduce your ***boilerplate*** in your code
     - **Boilerplate code** is a code that tends to be duplicated throughout a section of code over and over again in a similar manner.